"I would even like to be able to sing a duet with myself.

 - The Lucky Star ending theme collection album has Konata singing a full version of "Sore ga Ai Deshou", the opening theme from Full Metal Panic?
 Fumoffu.
 First she imitates the original version and then she invites herself to sing a duet.
 "Sugoi ne, atashi?"

-- Odd example in one Ranma ½ album, specifically 'Love Letter from China' where Ranma sings while changing genders thanks to being repeatedly splashed by Akane and Ryouga.
+- Odd example in one album, specifically "Love Letter from China", where Ranma sings while changing genders thanks to being repeatedly splashed by Akane and Ryōga.
 The last few lines however are sung by both Megumi Hayashibara (female Ranma) and Kappei Yamaguchi (male Ranma) together while still in character.

 - In a related occasion, the Character Christmas song is performed in character by all major anime voice actors, which includes both Megumi Hayashibara and Kappei Yamaguchi.
 Even Akane wonders how this is possible — Ranma waves it off saying that it's a dream.